CASL is short for the Canadian Anti-Spam Legislation that went into effect on July 1, 2014.

 What do you need to do to make sure you’re CASL-compliant?

-Over the last year, we’ve been hard at work building new tools and features to help you be CASL compliant.
+We’ve build several tools and features to help you be CASL compliant.
 We’ve also created a new CASL Resource Center where you can find all the information you need to build an email marketing strategy with CASL in mind.

 Step 1: Review your email address collection methods